telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/layers.md

 Dedicated support is available for [Microsoft Bing](http://msdn.microsoft.com/en-us/library/ff701713.aspx).
 Note that it requires you to [obtain an API key](http://msdn.microsoft.com/en-us/library/ff428642.aspx).

-The example below demonstrates how to display a OpenStreetMap tile layer.
+The example below demonstrates how to display an OpenStreetMap tile layer.

 ###### Example